sarbal/BINF_tut/lessons/lesson2.md

     c.
 What are the correlations between the biometrics?
 Show as a correlation plot.
 5. Now, using the dataset "Y", plot a heatmap.
 Aim for clarity!
 6. And finally, look at dataset "Z".
 Plot it the best way you think would show its key feature.
 7. "Knit" your R markdown file into an html page, a pdf and a word document.
 Save the latter two.
-Email either file to me!
+Upload!

 Solutions: Next week!